fdac18/news/Preliminary.md

-## Initial setup: to be done on Aug 24
+## Initial setup: to be done by Aug 24

 1. GitHub
    * Sign up for [GitHub](https://github.com/) if not already signed